- Specimens and animals for necropsy are accepted from both veterinarians and owners.

 - To combat rising prices, we offer a discounted shipping rate through Federal Express.
 For more information about this service please click here or contact the Rollins Laboratory at 919.733.3986 or NCVDL@ncagr.gov.

 - Please note that the NCVDLS does not perform rabies testing.
 In North Carolina, this service is provided by the State Laboratory of Public Health.
 Fresh brain tissue is the required specimen.
-Unopened heads or fresh brain should be cooled, packed in a leak-proof insulated container with ice packs and sent to:
+Unopened heads or fresh brain should be cooled, packed in a leak-proof insulated container with ice packs and sent to the address below for rabies testing:

 State Laboratory of Public Health